-Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2019-20)
+Opportunities for Parental Involvement (School Year 2020-2021)

-If an individual was to look into any classroom at Folsom Hills, they would find parent volunteers, along with teachers, assisting students with both academic and social goals and benchmarks.
-One would also see specially trained parent KILN (ceramics) docents, FAME (art) docents, science docents, and Intel VMG volunteers working with the students.
+In a typical year, if an individual were to look into any classroom at Folsom Hills, they would find parent volunteers, along with teachers, assisting students with both academic and social goals and benchmarks.
+One would also see specially trained parent CAP (ceramics) docents, FAME (art) docents, science docents, and Intel VMG volunteers working with the students.
 Parent involvement is the focus of our Parent Teacher Association (PTA) activities.
 We are pleased to say that our PTA membership is one of the highest in the Third District Council.
 PTA is improving the quality of instruction by providing funds for field trips, equipment for student productions, technology, books, and other instructional activities, as well as paying for full time library services.

-Parents or community members who wish to participate in leadership teams, school committees, school activities, or become a volunteer may contact one of the following staff members:
+Unfortunately, due to COVID-19, onsite involvement is not possible for 2020-2021.
+However, parents or community members who wish to participate in leadership teams, school committees, school activities, or become a volunteer may contact one of the following staff members for virtual equivalents:

-Vicky Cackler - Administrative Assistant at vcackler@fcusd.org Tracy Kraakevik - School Clerk at tkraakevik@fcusd.org Fabienne Johansson - Parent Coordinator at fjohansson@fcusd.org Shawn Michael Lundberg - Principal at slundber@fcusd.org

-Folsom Hills encourages parent and community involvement and welcomes the comments of all parties.
+Vicky Cackler - Administrative Assistant at vcackler@fcusd.org Tracy Kraakevik - School Clerk at tkraakevik@fcusd.org Fabienne Johansson - Parent Coordinator at fjohansson@fcusd.org Shawn Michael Lundberg - Principal at slundber@fcusd.org Folsom Hills encourages parent and community involvement and welcomes the comments of all parties.